isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ***

 ### Task 2: Specify Configuration settings for Read Text from Image Azure Function

+In this task you will specify a few configuration settings to the Azure Function resource created in the previous task.

 1. Browse to the Azure Function detail page on the Azure Portal by clicking *Go to resource* button from the deployment screen or from the Resource Group detail screen.
 (See Chapter 2 for steps to browse to the Resource Group Detail screen.)